alexhub03/portfolio/Amazon_EKS_project/README.md

-# Provisioning and Management of a highly available EKS cluster with 3 Worker Nodes deployment
+# Provision and Management of a highly available EKS cluster with 3 Worker Nodes deployment

 + Created k8-admin user from IAM
 + Added the user to admin security group